 Acquiring patents and due diligence investigations

 Finnegan helped a leading telecommunications company with its acquisition of a company selling television set-top boxes for $2.35 billion.
 Finnegan was retained to conduct a due diligence investigation and provide guidance throughout the negotiation.
-As another example, while representing HTC in the mobile-phone patent wars with Apple, Finnegan helped HTC acquire the S3G patent portfolio for $300 million and subsequently settle the litigation with Apple.
+As another example, while representing an international consumer electronics company in the mobile-phone patent wars with Apple, Finnegan helped to acquire the patent portfolio of a computer graphics company for $300 million and subsequently settle the litigation with Apple.

 Pooling, collaborations, and other complex agreements